Why Denver Airport’s Marketing Embraces Conspiracy Theories

 At first glance, it seems like marketing done all wrong.
 How does playing along with conspiracy theories help get the word out on renovations?
 How does paying to share bad reviews promote sales?

 It works because it shows the human side of the brand and meets customers where they’re at.
-In the case of Domino’s,
+In the case of Domino’s, share price has increased six-fold since 2009.

 As for the Denver Airport, the upgrades are getting national coverage.
 That includes a spot on CBS This Morning – perhaps the first time an airport renovation has landed such a placement.